virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-We define some initial state with a starting amplitude, frequence, choppiness. `octave_m` is a rotation and scale matrix use to further distort the space.
-At every iteration, we sample the base noise as the current frequency, scale it by the current implitude and add it to the result.
-Amplitude, frequence, p domain are then updated and we do another iteration:
+We define some initial state with a starting amplitude, frequency, and choppiness. `octave_m` is a rotation and scale matrix used to further distort the space.
+At every iteration, we sample the base noise at the current frequency, scale it by the current amplitude and add it to the result.
+Amplitude, frequency, and the p domain are then updated, and we do another iteration:

 <p align="center">
 <img src="assets/Water_Noise.png" width="600px">